rctrinity/biteco/README.md

      git clone https://github.com/petertodd/python-bitcoinlib.git

  ## **Install**:
- 1. clone biteco -> git clone https://github.com/rctrinity/biteco
+ 1. From home folder, clone biteco -> git clone https://github.com/rctrinity/biteco
  2. python3 -m pip install -e biteco/
- 4. Install libsssl-dev -> sudo apt-get install libssl-dev on linux or brew install openssl on mac-os.
-Needed for bitcoinlib.
- 5. To run -> cd biteco
+ 3. To run -> biteco
- 6. biteco
+ 4. Optional only: Add rpcworkqueue=48 (default is 16) in your bitcoin.conf

  The bitcoinlib rpc module uses your bitcoin.conf file to authenticate with the node.
  I have made setting up biteco a bit easier with the setup module.